36 miles - The Ascent to Julian and Wonderful Descent to Scissors Crossing and Shelter Valley - February 10, 2017

 We'd ascend in elevation for 22 miles to Julian and then speed downhill into the desert.

->

-> By now, you may have noticed John was often ahead of me.
-That's because he was in much better shape than me.
+By now, you may have noticed John was often ahead of me.
+That's because he was in much better shape.

->

-> California State Highway 78 goes east from Ramona, and it didn't offer much riding room for cyclists.
+California State Highway 78 goes east from Ramona, and it didn't offer much riding room for cyclists.

 Everyone was courteous in passing us safely though.
 I captured that second photo as a truck pulling a tractor lumbered beside me.